TQ-Mi mine

-The TQ-Mi is an obsolete circular Czechoslovakian anti-tank blast mine.
+The TQ-Mi is an obsolete circular Czechoslovak anti-tank blast mine.
 The mines body is made of cardboard impregnated with asphalt.
 A central pressure cap is made of glass, which sits on top of a chemical fuze, which is crushed open onto the booster charge.
 The booster charge is embedded in the TNT main charge, above which are a number of scrap metal fragments, giving a secondary anti-personnel effect.

-It has now been withdrawn from service with the Czech and Slovakian armies.
+It has now been withdrawn from service with the Czech and Slovak armies.